-Mental health counselor in training Mollie Player is just a regular person.
-But that doesn’t mean she can’t attempt feats of great strength.
-Like meditating daily.
-Not arguing with her spouse.
-Homeschooling her kids.
-And, of course, finding inner peace.
-Her plans may not always work out, but when they do, the results are awesome.
+I’m Mollie Player, an author and mental health counselor in training.
+I attempt feats of great strength, then write about what happens.
+My goals include: daily meditation, homeschooling my kids, not arguing with my spouse and, of course, finding inner peace.
+My plans don’t always work out, but when they do, the results are awesome.
 And when they don’t, well, it keeps things interesting.

-Player lives in Seattle, Washington with her partner and their three children.
-She likes walking, jogging, snorkeling, playing volleyball, growing trees and conversing at length about psychology, spirituality and politics.
+I live in Seattle, Washington with my partner and our three children.
+I love walking, jogging, snorkeling, playing volleyball, growing trees, learning new things and conversing at length about psychology, spirituality and politics.

 “This is the kind of writing that makes me feel as if I’d sat down with the author on the sofa with cups of tea and we were talking together for hours.
 The style is so vulnerable …” – Heather